thehackerthathacks/Recon-Tool/README.md

 **reconV2.bat works fine on windows 11**

-(chcp problems, requires additional settings to be configured)
+(for some people reconv3.bat has chcp problems, requires additional settings to be configured)

 Speedtest CLI by the Ookla **MUST** be installed on your system.